JesseNormand/Shiny_datbot/README.md

 #datbot_senti
 #Sentimenet Analysis
- In this app I processed and linked a data set of reviews from hotel.com.
-I manipulated the data to break it up into regional cohorts to mimic a large property portfolio scenario.
+I developed this application to process and link a data set of reviews.
+In this demonstration I utilized a data set from hotels.com.
+I manipulated the data into regional cohorts to mimic a large property portfolio scenario.
  The app allows us to keep track of the sentiment of our resident's communications to ensure we can stay out in front of any potential issues.
-The app aslo gives us the ability to search for key workds in the communications such "leak", or "broken" so that we are able to be proactive with our services.
+The app also gives us the ability to search the communications for key words like "leak" or "broken" so that we can be proactive with our services.
- The charts in this dashboard show that our sentiment scoring is abobe nuetrual and skewed towads the right.
+ The charts in this dashboard indicates that our sentiment scoring is above neutral and skewed towards the right.